Introduction

 # Migrating Blueprints

 Blueprints and their structure are migrated in the database during the normal database migration process.
-When a change is made manually to a blueprint file, you should run the october:migrate
+When a change is made manually to a blueprint file, you should run the tailor:migrate

 command to update the database tables.